Day 1: Monday, March 16

 Monday was the first mandatory work from home day that was put in place to ensure employee health and safety as we deal with an unexpected (or maybe some would say expected) pandemic.
 The day started off with a new daily check-in, bright and early at 8:30am (Thanks Sam) to brainstorm how to best communicate as we adjust to this new system for our team.

 I had to dust off the in-home office, remove anything and everything from eye line of the webcam that will now be frequently used for virtual meetings, and hide away from my cat’s meows since he thinks it’s a newfound playtime.
-Good luck to those working parents with kids at home, I’m fortunate enough to not have a cat that knows how to open doors (yet).
+While working from home has its benefits, good luck to those working parents with kids at home, I’m fortunate enough to not have a cat that knows how to open doors (yet).

 As a majority of the workforce goes into a newly mandated work from home/remote work policy during this time, we need to adapt to the new way the workforce will function.
 At this time, companies are not only thinking about the health of employees and communities but how that will affect the way we work together to help reduce the risk of getting sick.